-1.16 Section Two
+1.17 Section Two

-Section Two of the Limited Access Certification Course provides an overview of four topics.
+Section Two of the Limited Access Certification Course provides an overview of five topics.
 The first topic is Criminal Justice Information, or CJI, defining what it is and how it can be used.
-Next, guidance is provided on the use and access to CHRI, what it is used for and who is allowed to access CHRI.
+Next, Personally Identifiable Information is discussed.
+Then, guidance is provided on the use and access to CHRI, what it is used for and who is allowed to access CHRI.
 Purpose Codes and Attention Fields comprise the third topic along with the requirements for each when requesting CHRI.
 Finally, the definition of Secondary Dissemination of CHRI will be discussed and why a Secondary Dissemination log must be maintained.

-1.17 Criminal Justice Information
+1.18 Criminal Justice Information